 CoQ10 - potent antioxidant, helps to protect skin from damage.
 Best sources are meat/fish, nuts, broccolli

 Essential Fatty Acids (EFA's) - these include the omega 3 and 6 fats.
-They cannot be produced in the body and should be consumed daily in equal amounts.
-Higher intake has been associated with reduced dryness, wrinkles and inflammation.
+Production of these important oils in the body is limited and affected by many factors.
+In order to ensure adequate levels, they and should be consumed daily in equal amounts.
+Higher intake of omega 3 has been associated with reduced dryness, wrinkles and inflammation.
 Best sources are oily fish, nuts, seeds.

 Resveratrol (polyphenol) - antioxidant, you may have seen expensive skin products on TV claiming it's anti-ageing effects.
 Best sources are blueberries, cranberries, grapes.
 So it's much cheaper to eat them!